Cloud-CV/EvalAI/docs/source/evaluation_scripts.md

 ### Writing Static Code Upload Challenge Evaluation Script

 The starter templates for static code-upload challenge evaluation can be found [here](https://github.com/Cloud-CV/EvalAI-Starters/evaluation_script/main.py).
 Note that the evaluation file provided will be used on our submission workers, just like prediction upload challenges.

 See [writing an evaluation script] section (evaluation_scripts.html#writing-an-evaluation-script) in order to write evaluation scripts for these types of challenges.

+A good example of a well-documented evaluation script for static code-upload challenges is [My Seizure Gauge Forecasting Challenge 2022](https://github.com/seermedical/msg-2022).